DwailanF/Device_Inventory_Dashboard/README.md

 <li>Navigate to File → Save As Google Sheets</li>
 <li>Refresh the page</li>
 <li>Navigate to Extensions → Apps Script</li>
 <li>Paste in the other files (Code.gs and the HTML dialog files.
-Note that each file must be labelled exactly as seen.Ensure all html files are saved as .html and not as .txt files)</li>
+Note that each file must be labelled exactly as seen.
+Ensure all html files are saved as .html and not as .txt files)</li>
 <li>Save and refresh the sheet</li>
 <li>An “Options” menu will appear in the menu bar</li>
 <li>Click on the Options and you will see the dropdown for the 3 scripts ready to use.</li>